Financial-Times/n-swg/README.md

 });
 ```

-Note that the swg client must be loaded in first from Google and relevant handlers set up before exposing the class.

-### SwG Client
+#### SwG Client Library

-Should you encounter the case where you need to manually pull in the client, you can do so by calling the following:
+Should you encounter the case where you need to manually pull in the client library, you can do so by calling the following:

 ```
 const loadOptions = {